-The greatest problems that home businesses have with marketing is the fact that they don’t always have the privilege of looking just at the ROI.
+The most significant problem that home businesses have with marketing is that they don’t always have the privilege of looking just at the ROI.
 If this initial investment is more than you can afford, the return becomes the irrelevant part of the phrase.

 In other words, most home-based businesses don’t have huge marketing budgets, which means that they have to be extra resourceful.
 Luckily for them, there are numerous low-cost, low-effort marketing strategies out there that will help them set their brand on the right path from day one.

 If this sounds like you, then check out these 5 Effective Ways to Market Your Home Business.

 The first thing your business needs are some social media accounts.
 Sure, every business eventually needs a website.
 However, some home-based companies and one-person startups work through their social media profiles long before they even consider developing a website.

 There are several reasons behind this, but the three most important ones are – simplicity, cost-efficiency, and sales.
 Starting a social media account is much simpler than developing a website, and it is something you can do without any previous knowledge or experience.
 All you need is an email address.

 While Facebook and Instagram ads cost money, as do most other aspects of advanced social media marketing (like influencer outreach), the truth is that you can postpone these a bit.
 On day one of your social media marketing campaign, you don’t have to spend any money to start making an impact.
 On the other hand, outsourcing social media marketing can cost you between $3,000 and $20,000, depending on the services you require.